codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you teach a kid to climb stairs?
-There is a step by step guide.
+Can I watch the TV?
+Dad: Yes, but don’t turn it on.

 ## Daily Trivia

-Which of the following is the oldest of these computers by release date?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. TRS-80
+ 1. 32.0 kHz
- 2. Apple 3
+ 2. 1.5 MHz
- 3. Commodore 64
+ 3. 44.1 kHz
- 4. ZX Spectrum
+ 4. 20.5 kHz

 <details>
   <summary>Answer</summary>
-  TRS-80
+  44.1 kHz
 </details>